Skip to content

 Sources

-General Appropriations Act (GAA), Article II, Section 2 in the Special Provisions Relating to All Health and Human Services Agencies; GAA, Article I, Rider 11 in the appropriations to the Texas Facilities Commission; GAA, Article V, Rider 21 in the appropriations to the Texas Juvenile Justice Department; GAA, Rider 16(f) in the appropriations to the Texas Department of Transportation; GAA, Article IX, Section 3.05; Labor Code, Sec.
-352.106 related to Texas Workforce Commission.
+General Appropriations Act (GAA), Article II, Section 2 in the Special Provisions Relating to All Health and Human Services Agencies; GAA, Article I, Rider 11 in the appropriations to the Texas Facilities Commission; GAA, Article V, Rider 21 in the appropriations to the Texas Juvenile Justice Department; GAA, Rider 16(f) in the appropriations to the Texas Department of Transportation; GAA, Article IX, Section 3.05; Labor Code, Section 352.106 related to Texas Workforce Commission.